SPT-Mod-Dev/SPT-Mod-Dev/README.md

                                 hard attack to 44.5 from 44

  - Radio II reduced ic cost to 1.4 from 1.5
- - Radion III reduced ic cost to 2.15 from 2.25
+ - Radio III reduced ic cost to 2.15 from 2.25
  - Stabilizer reduced breakthrough to 4 from 6
               reduced ic cost to 1.4 from 1.5 increased sa 3-4